EPOCHS Paper II: The Ultraviolet Luminosity Function from $7.5<z<13.5$ using 180 square arcminutes of deep, blank-fields from the PEARLS Survey and Public JWST data: The Ultraviolet Luminosity Function

 \subsection{Pushing Towards the First Galaxies}

-To date, there have been a small selection of $z\sim16$ JWST candidates presented \citep{Harikane2023,Donnan2022,Yan2022,Austin2023} and this work contains a new candidate at $z=14.2-15$.
-Among these previous samples is a candidate galaxy in the CEERS field that has been the centre of much attention, in part due to its high implied luminosity of $M_{\rm UV}\sim-21.6$ and consistent selection in multiple studies (including our own).
-The first spectroscopy of a $z\sim16$ candidate was recently attempted as a part of a directors discretionary time proposal (PID:2750, PI: P. Arrabal Haro).
+To date, there have been a small selection of $z\sim16$ JWST candidates presented \citep{Harikane2023,Donnan2022,Yan2022,Austin2023}.
+An initial front runner for an extreme redshift galaxy was a $z=16.4$ candidate in the CEERS survey.
+The first spectroscopy of this $z\sim16$ candidate was recently attempted as a part of a directors discretionary time proposal (PID:2750, PI: P. Arrabal Haro).
 Initial analysis shows that the $z=16.4$ candidate is in fact a dusty, extreme line emitter at $z\sim4.9$ \citep{arrabal2023}, as predicted independently by \citet{Zavala2022} and \citet{Naidu2022}.
-Other high redshift galaxies were however found to be at the correct redshifts measured from photometric redshifts.
-Combined with other spectroscopic results, photometric selections of galaxies up to $z=13$ are overall being found to be effective \citep{CurtisLake2022,Bunker2023,arrabal2023}, while these first attempts to confirm $z\sim16$ candidates casts some doubt on this reliability at the most extreme redshifts.
+In this work, this $z=16.4$ candidate is initially identified as being very high-z, but later rejected as a $z=4.7$ solution, close to the now known spec-z, has a chi square comparable to the initial high-z solution.